 Are pets good for our mental health?

 In short, yes, pets are great in reducing our stress and anxiety while allowing us to get out and life a healthier life.
-Studies from Statista have shown that the most popular reasons for getting a pet is because they make them happy and because of the unconditional love and affection they provide.
+Research has shown that cat and dog owners, on average, are more likely to state their lives are better based on the 4 mental health factors these being anxiety, worthwhileness, life satisfaction and happiness.
+The most popular reasons for getting a pet is because they make us happy with the unconditional love and affection they provide.

 Exercising with our pets

 Having a pet is a great source of encouragement to get us out and exercising.
 Dogs especially, need about an hour of exercise each day.
+This daily exercise reduces the risk of death from cardiovascular disease by 36% compared to non-pet owners.
 Whether it is a daily walk, run or a simple game of fetch.
 Getting out and about has great health benefits for both us and our pets.
-It helps to keep us physically fit and healthy as well as keeping our mental health positive too.
+It helps to keep us physically fit and healthy as well as keeping our mental health positive too as the benefit of being outdoors walking can be extremely beneficial for depression and anxiety sufferers.

 While taking our dogs for walks it is likely that you might run into other dog owners and strike up a conversation with them.
 Meeting new people through these interactions means that we are more connected with likeminded people in the surrounding community, are part of a group and are therefore less withdrawn from the people around us.
 Studies have shown that humans interactions like these keep our mental health up.